Konglish: Loanwords from Japan

 Many loanwords entered into Korean from Japan, especially during the Japanese forced occupation, when the teaching and speaking of Korean was prohibited.
 Those Konglish words are loanwords from, and thus similar to, Wasei-eigo used in Japan.

 A simple example would be how the meaning of the English word "cunning" changes when used in a Konglish sentence.
 In South Korea, keonning means cheating, as the loanword was adapted from Japanglish kanningu (カンニング), which means "cheating".
 Konglish words may or may not have a similar meaning to the original word when used, and a well-known brand name can become a generalized trademark and replace the general word: older Korean people tend to use the word babari ("Burberry") or babari-koteu ("Burberry coat"), which came from Japanese bābari-kōto (meaning "gabardine raincoat") to refer to all trench coats.
 Coats made by Burberry are called beobeori-koteu (버버리 코트), rather than babari-koteu in Korean (as the brand name, entered to Korean language directly from English, is Beobeori).
 Some examples such as "Burberry" and "fighting" can be considered pseudo-anglicisms as they follow certain traits: use native words in conjunction with an English suffix like -ting or -ism to create a word that does not exist in the English language.
 The word "fighting" (화이팅)is an instance of this.
-Words like" Burberry" (바바리) are invented through other means due to social or cultural elements.
-The use of "Burberry"(바바리) over trench coats can be compared to Kleenex’s usage over tissue.
+Words like "Burberry" (바바리) are invented through other means due to social or cultural elements.
+The use of "Burberry" (바바리) over trench coats can be compared to Kleenex’s usage over tissue.

 Compared to Japanese, both English and Korean have more vowels and permit more coda consonants.
-Oftentimes when Japanesized English words enter into the Korean language, the "original" English words from which the Japanglish words were derived are reverse-traced, and the words undergo de-Japanesization (sometimes with hypercorrection).
+Oftentimes when Japanized English words enter into the Korean language, the "original" English words from which the Japanglish words were derived are reverse-traced, and the words undergo de-Japanization (sometimes with hypercorrection).